Patient Education and FAQ’s

 My nose really hurts with the cast on after a rhinoplasty.
 What should I do about this?

-Pain is typically mild to moderate the first few days after a rhinoplasty.
-If you find that your pain is worsening or your pain medication is not working, it is very important to call your surgeon, visit a local emergency department or contact Dr. Bonaparte as soon as possible to be assessed.
+Pain is typically mild to moderate in the first few days after a rhinoplasty.
+If your pain is worsening or your pain medication is not working, it is very important to call your surgeon, visit a local emergency department, or contact Dr. Bonaparte as soon as possible to be assessed.
 Pain shouldn’t increase after day 2 of a rhinoplasty.
-It should stay mild and slowly improve..
-Worsening pain can indicate some uncommon complications such as an infection or something called ‘necrosis.’
+It should stay mild and slowly improve.
+Worsening pain can indicate uncommon complications, such as an infection or ‘necrosis.’
 Necrosis occurs when the skin of your nose isn’t getting enough blood or nutrients to heal and can cause serious scarring if it occurs.
 This is very uncommon but critical to recognize as it is reversible.

-If the pain is getting worse after day 2, you should contact and visit your surgeon or visit and emergency department or walk-in clinic
+If the pain is getting worse after day 2, you should contact and visit your surgeon or visit an emergency department or walk-in clinic.

 Return to the top